komodt01/ai-security-rag-governance-architecture/architecture/trust_boundaries.md

 This document identifies the major trust boundaries in the secure enterprise AI assistant reference architecture.

-A trust boundary exists where data, identity, permissions, or control passes between different systems, roles, components, or security contexts.
+A trust boundary exists where data, identity, permissions, or control passes between systems, roles, components, or security contexts with different levels of trust.

-Trust boundaries are especially important for AI/RAG systems because user prompts, retrieved documents, model context, generated responses, logs, and access decisions move through components with different levels of trust.
+Trust boundaries are especially important for AI/RAG systems because user prompts, identity context, retrieved documents, model context, generated responses, logs, and access decisions move through components that should not automatically trust one another.

-The objective is to identify where controls must be enforced so the AI assistant does not create a new path around existing enterprise security, authorization, data-governance, or accountability boundaries.
+The objective is to identify where security decisions must be enforced so the AI assistant does not create a new path around existing enterprise authorization, data-governance, security, or accountability boundaries.

 This document describes a production-oriented reference architecture.
 The project also includes a limited local prototype that validates selected trust-boundary and security-control concepts.